The absorbent mind

 Be a mindful role model

-A child’s absorbent mind will pick up on your habits.
-Be the person you want them to become—speak with kindness, practice patience, and demonstrate respect.
+Your child's absorbent mind picks up your habits.
+Be the person you want them to become — speak kindly, practice patience, show respect.

 Create a rich language environment

-Talk to your child, read books, and use a wide vocabulary.
-Don’t use “baby talk.”
+Talk to your child, read books, use real words and a wide vocabulary.
+Skip the "baby talk" — they're absorbing it all.

-Instead of a formal lesson, introduce new ideas and objects by simply using them in your daily life and talking about them naturally.
+No formal lessons needed.
+Use new ideas and objects in daily life and talk about them as you go.

 Trust the process

-Allow your child to learn at their own pace without overwhelming them with too much information or structured lessons.
+Let your child learn at their own pace, without flooding them with information or structured activities.
+The absorbing happens on its own.